wanitooo/ai-thesis-monorepo/deep_clustering_dprnn/README.md

 Scaffold for architecting / building the model.
 The added code are for reference/editing later.
 Attempts at making the DPCL-DPRNN model are at model/initial_dpcl_dprnn.

 - 9/16/2023: The scripts are now runnable, the model is not yet trainable, fixed mismatches until overlap add
+- 10/19/2023: Both train.py and test.py should be working as seen in the code below.

 # Instructions